Pinterest Pixel

 =EDATE(TODAY(), 36)

-Stick to using Excel’s built-in date functions like DATE, EDATE, DATEADD, DATEDIF, and TODAY, which are designed to handle date calculations accurately, taking into account leap years and differing numbers of days in each month.
+You can use Excel’s built-in date functions like DATE, EDATE, DATEADD, DATEDIF, and TODAY.
+These functions are designed to handle date calculations accurately and take into account leap years.

 If you like this Excel tip, please share it